MagicJinn/Block-Sponsor-Comments/README.md

 A browser extension that removes a preset list of video sponsors from youtube video descriptions and comments.

-Meant to be used in combination with Sponsorblock: http://sponsor.ajay.app I fully endorse this extension being integrated/merged with any other application with or without credit (Looking at you, Sponsorblock ;P)
+Meant to be used in combination with [Sponsorblock](http://sponsor.ajay.app).
+I fully endorse this extension being integrated/merged with any other application with or without credit (Looking at you, Sponsorblock ;P)

 [![Button Download Firefox]][Download Firefox]